Free Resources

 It’s compassion that makes presence possible.

-Take this free quiz from the perspective of one specific relationship in your life to just begin the inner reflection process of what patterns are owning your system.
-Use this information as knowledge to change, not as a new label to pick up.
-Attachment is so nuanced, and we all have layers of adaptations.
-Book a session to explore more deeply and work towards secure attachment.
+Take this free quiz from the perspective of one specific relationship in your life to begin the inner reflection and self-awareness process of what patterns we’re operating in.
+Use this information as knowledge to grow, and not as a new label to pick up (you are not an attachment style!).
+Attachment is so nuanced, and we all have layers of adaptations, not just a single one.
+In our work together we can explore more and work towards an inner sense of security that radiates outwards.

 Here is a brief summary of the insecure versus secure strategies: